Installing vai_q_pytorch - 3.5 English

 Install Using Docker Containers

 Vitis AI provides a Docker container for quantization tools, including vai_q_pytorch.
-After running a GPU or CPU container, activate the Conda environment, Vitis AI-pytorch.
+After running a GPU or CPU container, activate the Vitis AI-PyTorch conda environment,.

 conda activate vitis-ai-pytorch

-Note: In some cases, if you want to install some packages in the Conda environment and encounter permission problems, you can create a separate Conda environment based on vitis-ai-pytorch instead of using vitis-ai-pytorch directly.
+Note: In some cases, if you want to install some packages in the conda environment and encounter issues with permissions, you can create a separate conda environment based on vitis-ai-pytorch instead of using vitis-ai-pytorch directly.
 The pt_pointpillars_kitti_12000_100_10.8G_1.3 model in AMD Model Zoo is an example of this.

 • Re-installs vai_q_pytorch from source code.